MatMLlab/SEN_model/MatBench_test/README.md

 ## About the matbench test
+- We have carefully tested the SEN model with the MatBench dataset, and thus enabled the fair comparison among the CGCNN, MEGNet, SchNet, and SEN models.
+For the models not encompassed in the MatBench website, we acquired the same datasets as the corresponding work, and examined them with the SEN model for fair comparisons.
-- All testing results can be found in `test_raw_file`..
+- All testing results can be found in `test_raw_data.json` file.
-- The feature extraction block is defined in `cap_block.py`.
-- The symmetry perception block is defined in `models/che_env_block.py`.

 ## License